5 Years of Maintenance Cost for a Mazda

 Fluids, Filters, and Belts

 Beyond tires and brakes, Mazdas require attention to fluids, filters, and belts.
+These manufacturer-recommended services are another important part of your long-term Mazda scheduled maintenance cost.
 Transmission fluid, coolant, and cabin air filters need periodic replacement.
 While these items may not be as noticeable day-to-day, skipping them can lead to bigger repair bills down the line.

 • Transmission fluid service: $150–$250 per service